HelloblueAI/Bleu.js/README.md

 };
 ```

-### Conclusion
-This document provides an overview of the recent updates and enhancements made to the Bleu.js API.
-For detailed information on each endpoint, refer to the Swagger UI documentation available at `http://localhost:3003/docs`.

 ### Running Tests
 ```javascript
 cd eggs-generator
 pnpm run test
 ```

+### Conclusion
+This document provides an overview of the recent updates and enhancements made to the Bleu.js.
+For detailed information on each endpoint, refer to the Swagger UI documentation available at `http://localhost:3003/docs`.

 # License
 Bleu.js is licensed under the [MIT License](https://github.com/HelloblueAI/Bleu.js/blob/4554e677a3569f1a3200cfb40afb8bacc113890c/LICENSE.md)